secretstartups/handbook/blog/release-posts/index.html.md

 Each month, a Product Manager, Technical Writer, and an Engineering Department Technical Advisor volunteer to manage the release post, as listed in the [Release Post Scheduling page](managers/).
 Product Marketing Managers also sign up, but mostly as shadows for awareness for their related marketing activities.
 The Product Manager volunteer will lead the release post as the Release Post Manager and is listed as the Author of the release post when the post is published.
 To update the [release post scheduling list](managers/), all volunteers need to edit the data file below:

-- **[Data YAML file](https://gitlab.com/gitlab-com/www-gitlab-com/blob/master/data/release_post_managers.yml)**: gathers the release post managers for every release (9.0 onwards).
+- **[Data YAML file](https://gitlab.com/gitlab-com/www-gitlab-com/blob/master/data/release_post_managers.yml)**: gathers the Release Post Managers for every release (9.0 onwards).
 Be sure to update the "Managers" section below the "Versions" if this is your first release.

 It's highly recommended that all volunteers shadow the release post prior to the one they run.
 Volunteers can update the previously mentioned data YAML file to indicate both when they shadow and when they help run the release post.